MediciHouse07/Learning_Records/FM_06_multi_calculus.md

 https://www.youtube.com/watch?v=xrypSZU8cBE&list=PL4C4C8A7D06566F38&index=19

 # Lec 19: Vector fields and line integrals in the plane | MIT 18.02 Multivariable Calculus, Fall 2007
+2025/08/26

+1000<->1500

+- mathematic abyss or ruin or relic
+- rotate it to 90 degree, counter clock wise
+- unit angular velocity
+- as the velocity is equal to the distantce from the point to the origin
+- angle times radius = arc length on the circle

+# Lec 19: Vector fields and line integrals in the plane | MIT 18.02 Multivariable Calculus, Fall 2007
 2025/08/23

 0500<->1000